Valkriaine/Factor/README.md

 Usage:

-BouncyRecyclerView
+BouncyRecyclerView:
-Use as normal RecyclerView
+Use as normal RecyclerView.
-more details upcoming